Trump finalizes rule defining gender as a person’s biological sex

 The GLBTQ Legal Advocates & Defenders (GLAD) group said it will test the new rule in an ongoing federal lawsuit.

 “The Trump administration’s new interpretation of Section 1557 contradicts the Affordable Care Act.
 It’s contrary to established case law, dangerous to transgender people, and can’t survive legal challenge,” said Jennifer Levi, GLAD Transgender Rights Project Director.
-“Unfortunately, the new rule is likely to confuse healthcare practitioners, insurers, and employers, and invites providers to turn away transgender people when seeking basic medical care.
-This is yet another callous policy coming from an administration intent on appeasing the far right and ignoring sound legal and medical policies.”
+“Unfortunately, the new rule is likely to confuse health care practitioners, insurers, and employers, and invites providers to turn away transgender people when seeking basic medical care.
+This is yet another callous policy coming from an administration intent on appeasing the far-right and ignoring sound legal and medical policies.”

 Roger Severino, head of the Health and Human Services Department unit that enforces civil rights laws, has said transgender people continue to be protected by other statutes that bar discrimination in health care on account of race, color, national origin, age, disability and other factors.